realpotatobean/ps-OpenSSH-s-script/README.md

-# SSH Server Setup Guide for Windows
+# OpenSSH Server Setup Guide Using a PowerShell Script

 This README.md explains how to set up and use a secure SSH server created with PowerShell.